But not all controllers are the same.

 With this information, you can calculate the minimum size solar charge controller you need for your setup.

-If you don’t know the open-circuit voltage or short-circuit voltage of the panels, leave these values set to zero.
+If you don’t know the panels’ open-circuit voltage or short-circuit voltage, leave these values set to zero.
 The calculator will use an estimated value.

 The calculator also recommends an MPPT and PWM charge controller to meet your needs.